Download a pdf of this biologics and biosimilars information.

 - Is the patient support program different from the one I am currently on?
 If it is, how so?

-- Is there a cost difference between the brand name biologic and its biosimilar(s)?
+- Is there a cost difference between the brand name biologic and its brand name biosimilar(s)?
 What will the biosimilar cost me?
+What does my private health care plan cover and is there a yearly or lifetime maximum drug coverage?

 When your health care provider starts a conversation with you about biosimilars, you may also choose to ask these additional questions along with those that are listed above: